 All animal experiments must adhere to institutional and national guidelines for the care and use of animal subjects, and this should be clearly stated within the manuscript.
 Manuscripts should contain a statement that advises all efforts were made to minimise animal suffering and reduce the number of animals used, and if available, efforts to utilise alternatives to invivo techniques.

 As an important issue, ethical publication should be clear in order to improve the quality of research.
-MPPKI (Media Publikasi Promosi Kesehatan Indonesia): The Indonesian Journal of Health Promotion adjust to meet the ethical standards both for publishers, editors, authors, and reviewers.
+Media Publikasi Promosi Kesehatan Indonesia (MPPKI) adjust to meet the ethical standards both for publishers, editors, authors, and reviewers.
 In order to uphold these ethical standards, the publisher does not have the rights to interfere with the integrity of the contents and the only support to publish in a timely manner.

 Here are the ethical standards for editors, authors, and reviewers.

-- The Editor is responsible for every article published in MPPKI (Media Publikasi Promosi Kesehatan Indonesia): The Indonesian Journal of Health Promotion
+- The Editor is responsible for every article published in Media Publikasi Promosi Kesehatan Indonesia (MPPKI)

 - Editor helps the authors follow the guidelines for authors